WebWhales/docker-for-wp-nginx/README.md

   * Change the database details and/or root password when necessary
     * The database root password is used by phpMyAdmin
     * When you change the database user, make sure to also change it in the `.docker/conf/mysql/docker-entrypoint-initdb.d/create_test_database.sql` file
-* Run `docker-compose up -d` from the root of your project directory
+* Run `docker-compose up -d` from the root of your project directory to start the containers
+* Run `docker-compose exec web bash` from the root of your project directory to SSH into the web container

 ### Bonus: some tips to help you on your way